mkotsur/mkotsur.github.com/_posts/2017-03-19-running-databricks-from-intellij.md

 ## Step 2: Write

-In contrast to notebooks, all your code will end up in one chunk, which may or may not be what you want, but as a developer you know a number of ways of stopping the execution where you need.

 There are several things like `sc: SparkContext` that are globally available in Databricks.
 IntelliJ doesn't have a clue about those, so to have a nice autocompletion we need to do something about it.
 I've found this pattern pretty handy:

 ```scala